timwalsh300/KR-exercises/5-7/README.txt

 Testing on a small set of 45 lines, I found no consistent performance difference between the two versions of the program.

-compile with... gcc main.c qsort.c lines.c alloc.c mygetline.c linesort.h
+compile with... gcc main.c qsort.c lines.c alloc.c linesort.h

 enter the EOF signal with CTRL-D after entering the lines to be sorted